 Instructions

 - In a large stockpot, combine all the ingredients.
 Bring them to a boil over high heat, then immediately reduce the heat to medium-low.
-Allow the mixture to simmer for 1 hour, skimming off any scum that rises to the surface.
+I usually leave to do other things, and then every 15 minutes, I'll come back to skim off the scum that has risen to the surface.
+Allow the mixture to simmer for 1 hour.

-- After one hour, use a pair of tongs to break apart the meat into smaller pieces for better flavor extraction.
-Simmer for another 3 hours.
+- After one hour, use a pair of tongs to break apart the chicken meat into smaller pieces.
+This will allow more of the flavor to be extracted.
+Simmer for another 3-7 hours.
+I usually go for a total of 4 hours of simmering, but you can go up to 8 hours.

-- If you're not using the stock immediately, let it cool completely, strain it, and transfer it to plastic bags or containers.
-Keep it in the refrigerator for a few days, or freeze it for later use.
+- Let it cool completely, then strain it into plastic bags or storage containers.
+Keep it in the refrigerator for up to 5 days, or freeze it for later.
+See notes for my freezer method to save space.

 Leave a Reply